uwdata/mosaic-framework-example/docs/gaia-star-catalog.md

 Here we visualize a 5M star sample.
 A raster sky map reveals our Milky Way galaxy.
-Select high parallax stars in the histogram to reveal a [Hertzsprung-Russel diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram) in the plot of stellar color vs. magnitude on the right.
+Select higher parallax (≥ 6) stars in the histogram to reveal a [Hertzsprung-Russel diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram) in the plot of stellar color vs. magnitude on the right.

 ```js
 const $brush = vg.Selection.crossfilter();